jsjol/NOW/README.md

 * Nulling of motion encoding

 ## Getting started
-First, download (clone or fork) this repository and open it up in MATLAB.
+First, download (clone or fork) this repository and open it in MATLAB.
 You can generate waveforms in a graphical interface by calling `NOW_GUI.m`.
 To access all optimization controls, you can run the optimization via a script.
 An example script is provided in `scripted_NOW_example.m`.

 Setting up the optimizer always follows these steps:
 1. Create object that specifies optimization problem by calling `pObj = optimizationProblem()`